Data Stability in Clustering: A Closer Look: Introduction

 \section{Introduction}

 Clustering is one of the most widely-used techniques in statistical data analysis.
 The need to partition, or cluster, data into meaningful categories naturally arises in virtually every domain where data is abundant.
-Unfortunately, most of the natural clustering objectives, including $k$-median, $k$-means, and min-sum, are NP-hard to optimize~\citep{GuhaK99,jain_new_2002}.
-It is, therefore, unsurprising that many clustering algorithms used in practice come with few guarantees.
+Unfortunately, most of the natural clustering objectives, including $k$-median, $k$-means, and min-sum, are NP-hard to optimize~\cite{GuhaK99,jain_new_2002}.
+It is, therefore, unsurprising that many of the clustering algorithms used in practice come with few guarantees.

-Motivated by overcoming the hardness results,~\cite{BL} consider a perturbation \textbf{resilience assumption} that they argue is often implicitly made when choosing a clustering objective: that the optimum clustering to the desired objective $\Phi$ is preserved under multiplicative perturbations up to a factor $\alpha > 1$ to the distances between the points.
-They reason that if the optimum clustering to an objective $\Phi$ is not resilient, as in, if small perturbations to the distances can cause the optimum to change, then $\Phi$ is perhaps the wrong objective to be optimizing in the first place. \cite{BL} show that for max-cut clustering, instances resilient to perturbations of $\alpha = O(\sqrt{n})$ have efficient algorithms for recovering the optimum itself.
+Motivated by overcoming the hardness results, Bilu and Linial~\cite{BL} consider a \textbf{perturbation resilience assumption} that they argue is often implicitly made when choosing a clustering objective: that the optimum clustering to the desired objective $\Phi$ is preserved under multiplicative perturbations up to a factor $\alpha > 1$ to the distances between the points.
+They reason that if the optimum clustering to an objective $\Phi$ is not resilient, as in, if small perturbations to the distances can cause the optimum to change, then $\Phi$ may have been the wrong objective to be optimizing in the first place.
+Bilu and Linial~\cite{BL} show that for max-cut clustering, instances resilient to perturbations of $\alpha = O(\sqrt{n})$ have efficient algorithms for recovering the optimum itself.